shashank-mohan/sampletagsyncinterface/README.md

 - 302 :  bluetooth adapter not working
 - 303: sensor data not found
 - 306: Sensor mapping not found.
 Need network to fetch sensor mapping
+- 307: Location data is not available.
+Check locations settings

 The permission check message will have the following format&quot;